 Ask Listen Learn: Kids and Alcohol Don’t Mix approaches underage drinking in a way that is unique from other underage drinking prevention programs.
 Using research about the developing brain and combining it with animated videos allows parents and kids to talk about saying NO to underage drinking in an approachable way.
 The science behind what alcohol does to the brain and how that affects the body satisfies the pre-teen curiosity about how the body works and may help you answer their questions.

 Talking to your kids early and often about underage drinking is important.
 You should be to feel comfortable having conversations about alcohol.
 Kids will have questions, so encourage them to ask them.
 Be there to listen.
 Learn together about the best ways to communicate that keep the lines of communication open.
+We have a great infographic that will help you break the ice and get the conversations flowing.

 Communication is vital – it allows kids to connect, understand each other, and learn how to express themselves successfully and appropriately.
 The Ask, Listen, Learn program focuses on brain development, how parts of the brain are affected by alcohol, and the consequences underage drinking has on this development.
 Where communication is concerned, the cerebellum controls not only physical coordination, but also verbal coordination, which allows us to communicate with our voices.